 The general rules of PLANCKS can be found here.

 The Terms and Conditions for IAPS events are there.
-Also, the PLANCKS competition is regulated by Articles 10 and 12 of the IAPS Regulations.
+In addition, the PLANCKS competition is regulated by Articles 10 and 12 of the IAPS Regulations.